Brut Millésimé, 2022

 The base wine is already made

-The grapes, harvested by hand and immediately graded, were gently pressed whole, so the wine came out of the steel tanks fresh with crisp acidity and crystal-clear aromas after the first fermentation.
+The grapes, harvested by hand and immediately graded, were gently pressed whole, so the wine came out of the steel tanks fresh with lively, vibrant, citrus-laced acidity and crystal-clear aromas after the first fermentation.
 The quality of the base wine is already impressive.
-It has a bright lemon-green color and smells of apples, pears, and pineapple, with hints of thyme.
-The wonderful aromatics detected on the nose are also reflected on the palate.
+It has a deep straw color and smells of peach, mango, and grapefruit, with hints of thyme.
+The typical riesling aromatics detected on the nose are also reflected on the palate.
 Its character and liveliness are impressive and form the optimal starting material for an excellent Riesling sparkling wine.
 While the condition of the base wine is indispensable for the quality of sparkling wine, it is still far from sufficient to produce a true vintage sparkling wine, as Henrik Czurda envisions it.

 Work on the sparkling wine has also already begun